Where is my WYSIWYG page builder?

 In this article, I’ll be using terms like WYSIWYG page builder or visual editor quite extensively.
 Please note, that I’ll always be referring to the tool that empowers users to create new page designs, work with the layout, and apply various styling to their content.
 It shouldn’t be mistaken with rich text editors allowing simple text formatting like section headings, bold font, and so on.

-Why Users Like WYSIWYG
+Why users like WYSIWYG

-At Kentico Cloud, we’ve been discussing WYSIWYG page builders quite extensively over the past few months.
+At Kontent.ai, we’ve been discussing WYSIWYG page builders quite extensively over the past few months.
 There is no surprise in that—a visual editor is a very common item listed in project requirements, people like it, and it is a feature offered by almost any major content management system.
 And since we are building a headless CMS, we had to ask ourselves: “Do we want or need that feature too?”
-At a certain point, we even had a working prototype, which looked very promising and customers were excited about it.
+At a certain point, we even had a working prototype, which looked very promising, and customers were excited about it.

 Based on what I’ve written so far, you might be asking why we even had to think about it.
 It brings only good things, right?
 Well... unfortunately, it’s not that simple.